 How Long Does it Take to Build a Guitar?

-Each instrument is unique and build-time can vary anywhere from 6 to 12 weeks.
-Finishing alone can take upward of a month.
+Each custom acoustic guitar is unique and build-time can vary anywhere from 6 to 12 weeks.
+The finishing process of a handmade guitar alone can sometimes take upward of 2-4 weeks.

 Do You Require a Deposit?